-Today, it’s all Prepping things you’re not doing that you should be.
+Today, it’s all about 5 Prepping things you’re not doing that you should be.
 Sometimes it’s the smaller details in life that we miss that can come back and bite us the most.
 That’s because we make the mistake of spending little time thinking about them because we’re busy focusing on something we think is of much more importance.
 Even experienced preppers can fall into this trap and think that they have all of their bases covered.

-Trusting that Your Gear Will Work Without Ever Testing It
+1. Trusting that Your Gear Will Work Without Ever Testing It

-What kind of soldier would ever think about heading into battle without first making sure that his weapons and other equipment worked properly beforehand?
-We all understand that the soldier’s chances for long-term survival.
+What kind of soldier would ever think about heading into battle without first ensuring that his weapons and other equipment worked properly beforehand?
+We all understand that the soldier who isn’t prepared, including checking out his equipment, has slim chances for long-term survival.

 It would be smart on your part to practice cooking dinner with your backup camp stove every once in a while, or getting your family on board by cooking some of those meals you have set aside for emergencies.
 How about going camping with your tent sometime to make sure that you know how to put it together?

 Not only does the cooking practice help you better understand the equipment, but you can take advantage of learning which food items you enjoy most, which recipes are the easiest to prepare, and how to approach your next prepper food shopping trip.